ChantalShepherd/zen-flow/Notes/README.md

 Links had button elements in html displaying incorrectly and bad use of coding.
 - Removed button from <a> attribute.
 Output corrected.

+## Unsolved Bugs
+These were the 3 bugs i couldnt seem to solve, i tried googling to understand what it meant but got nowhere.
+Stray end tag on head Element
+Start tag body seen but an element of the same type was already open.
+End tag footer seen, but there were open elements.

+## Improvements
+I would of liked to of made my website fully responsive but unfortunately that didnt happen.
+I will know from now on when developing to build from either desktop or mobile first and base my media queries around one specifically.
+I was limited on time and was afraid if i deleted/modified elements on the css page it would throw everything else off.
+I did try this method a few times and always returned a negative result.

 ## Deployment